deephaven-examples/processing-large-csv-data/README.md

 Deephaven approaches CSV files differently.
 For more information, see our [blog post on designing our CSV reader](https://deephaven.io/blog/2022/02/23/csv-reader/).

 I always think it's important to use the right tool for the job.
-In this case, the data coms in as a CSV, but actually, a better format is a Parquet file.
+In this case, the data comes in as a CSV, but actually, a better format is a Parquet file.
 I read in the data and wrote each step as a Parquet file.
 This means I can come back and read in the Parquet files rather than using CSVs.

 ## Dependencies